-- 1. Verify that the pilot light is on. - Verify that the flowmeter indicates a flow rate of approximately 1.2 SCFH.
+- 1. Verify that the Pilot LED is on. - 2.
+Verify that the flowmeter indicates a flowrate of approximately 1.2 SCFH.
 If necessary use the bypass valve or flow adjust potentiometer to adjust the flow rate to 1.2 SCFH. - 3.
-Verify a reading of 0%LEL for the combustible channel, 20.9% for the oxygen channel, and 0 ppm for the CO and H2S channels (100 mV at the amp 1 and amp 2 test points).
+Verify a reading of 0 %LEL for the combustible channel, 20.9% for the oxygen channel, and 0 ppm for the CO channel (100 mV at the amp 1 test points).
 Investigate significant changes in the reading.